Bulbs and bulblike plants

 Western native.
 Resembles T. grandiflorum but has narrower petals; flowers are usually upright and are borne on stalks.

 Native from southwestern Oregon to Southern California.
-To 4–8 ft. tall, with unscented Turk’s cap flo...
+Grows to 4–8 ft. tall, with unscented Tu...